TPI Composites: Court Confirms Liquidating Plan for Vestas Assets

 Who is buying TPI's remaining assets?

-Vestas Wind Systems A/S, TPI's largest customer (35% of 2024 revenue), was selected as stalking horse bidder for the Mexican subsidiaries and U.S./India property.
+Vestas Wind Systems A/S, TPI's largest customer (35% of 2024 revenue), was selected as stalking horse bidder for TPI Mexico V and TPI Mexico VI plus U.S. and India property.
 No competing qualified bids materialized, and the auction was canceled December 12, 2025.
 Vestas entered vendor advance agreements to provide liquidity through closing.
-The acquisition concentrates TPI's blade manufacturing capacity with one OEM customer.
+The Vestas acquisition is implemented through the confirmed liquidating plan of TPI Mexico V and VI, which transfers 100% of the reorganized equity in those two entities to Vestas free and clear on the plan effective date.
+Energy Capital Partners separately acquired the remaining U.S. and Mexican operating assets through a parallel sale transaction the court approved in March 2026.

 What is the impact on shareholders?